Are you planning a desk-based qualitative research project, but aren’t sure how to get started?

 “This text is a practical guide for undergraduates and postgraduate students.
 It provides a holistic overview of the nature and purpose of qualitative research and guidance on doing desk-based research.”
 Val Sylvester, Birmingham City University

 “A highly engaging and accessible guide to undertaking qualitative desk-based research for a dissertation.
 The book gives insightful tips for students from start to finish – building on the author’s extensive experience.”
 Jessica Bradley, University of Sheffield

 “A no-nonsense guide for the undergraduate dissertation journey.”
 Gernot Klantschnig, University of Bristol

-Barbara Bassot is an Associate of Canterbury Christ Church University, UK where she worked as a Senior Lecturer in the Centre for Career and Personal Development for a number of years.
+Barbara Bassot is an associate of Canterbury Christ Church University where she worked as Senior Lecturer in the Centre for Career and Personal Development for a number of years.
 She lectured on undergraduate and postgraduate programmes and regularly supervised students doing their first piece of independent research.
 She has published a number of books on research methods, reflective practice and career development.

 Part 1: Preparing the ground

 4. Writing a strong research proposal